-The comprehensive and flexible curriculum of the Master of Science in Occupational Health (MSOH) degree - Industrial Hygiene (IH) program provides a solid foundation of information for students with limited or no background in industrial hygiene, while simultaneously offering students with professional experience the opportunity to expand the scope of their knowledge and skills.
+The comprehensive and flexible curriculum provides a solid foundation of information for students with limited or no background in industrial hygiene, while simultaneously offering students with professional experience the opportunity to expand the scope of their knowledge and skills.
 The program offers classes during evenings and weekends to facilitate graduate study for those engaged in full-time daily employment.
 The schedule also permits students without applicable practical experience to complete an internship.

-The MSOH degree is fully accredited by the Accreditation Board for Engineering and Technology - Applied Science Accreditation Commission (ABET-ASAC) and requires four semesters to complete as a full-time student.
-Part time students take approximately eight semesters to complete the program.
+The MSOH degree is fully accredited by the Accreditation Board for Engineering and Technology - Applied Science Accreditation Commission (ABET-ASAC) and requires a minimum of 12 months to complete as a full-time student.
+Part time students take approximately 30 months to complete the program.